CedrickOka/rest-request-validator-bundle/src/Resources/doc/index.md

 # Getting Started With OkaRESTRequestValidatorBundle

-This bundle provides an WSSE authenticator system.
+This bundle help the user input high quality data into your web services REST.

 ## Prerequisites